 - Cost / All Conversions

 - Ranking Position

-Sometimes Power BI likes to default to counting or summing columns.
-If that’s the case, go to the Values menu on the right-hand side, select the value you need to adjust and set it to ‘Don’t Summarize’.
+Sometimes Power BI defaults to counting or summing columns.
+If that’s the case, go to the Values menu on the right-hand side, choose the value you need to adjust and set it to ‘Don’t Summarize’.